What are Stem Cells?

 While there are several types of stem cells used in the science, the Lung Institute only treats with adult autologous stem cells.
 This means the stem cells are directly coming from a patient’s own body and are later returned to the same patient.
 This decreases the chances of rejection and undermines any possible controversy with stem cells.

 The Lung Institute offers two possible adult stem cell treatments: bone marrow stem cell treatments and venous (blood-derived) stem cell treatments.
 Depending on the nature of the patient’s condition and health history, the bone marrow treatments are always performed in conjunction with the venous treatments.
 In comparison, the venous treatments can be performed independently when needed for the patient.
 During adult stem cells treatment, the adult stem cells go through a specific process to target the damaged tissue or organ.

 How Does It Work?

 The stem cells are extracted from the patient’s body either through bone marrow or blood depending on the treatment type.
 The stem cells are isolated by a trained professional in a clinical setting.
-The adult stem cells are quickly returned to the patient either intravenously or with the use of a nebulizer, which allows individuals to breathe in the adult stem cells.
+The adult stem cells are quickly returned to the patient intravenously, which allows individuals to breathe in the adult stem cells.
 At this point, the stem cells will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier and live better.